SebesTech-Corporation/StatusPage/content/issues/2020-11-09-domain-redirect-to-freeflarum-com.md

   - Forum
 severity: notice
 ---
+*Monitoring -* Founded a result, so it works now.

 *Identified -* Freeflarum ran into problem.
 Forum can be visited by sebestik.flarum.cloud

 *Completing -* Just some steps to resolve this incident...